WiFo-2: a generalist foundation model unifies heterogeneous wireless system design: METHODS

 \subsection{Model architecture}

-Building on the strong performance of the MAE \cite{he2022mae} design, we propose a MDAE as the network architecture of WiFo-2, in order to accommodate masked reconstruction and denoising.
+Building on the strong performance of the MAE \cite{he2022mae} design, we propose an MDAE as the network architecture of WiFo-2, in order to accommodate masked reconstruction and denoising.
 The architecture consists of three modules: a preprocessor that converts raw CSI into tokens through task-specific processing, an encoder that transforms these tokens to capture general CSI representations, and a decoder that reconstructs the CSI from the encoded features.
+Further details about the model architecture are provided in Note 4 of the Supplementary Information.